 In part 1 of our surfing injuries review we looked at the most common injuries that surfers have to deal with and suffer from.
-In part 2, Rob Hanley, our lead physiotherapist in our Limerick Clinic (and lover of surfing), looks at the best ways to avoid these injuries.
+In part 2, we look at the best ways to avoid these injuries.

 Remember while surfing is a healthy lifestyle and great way to keep fit, it is important to take care while in the water.